 The goggles or sunglasses should fit perfectly with your helmet so that they can offer full protection from wind, snow or UV rays.
 If the day is too cold, we recommend a face mask or neck warmer that can extend the protection to your neck.

-Every part of your body needs a particular type of clothing all of which contribute to your general safety and comfort whiles skiing or snowboarding.
+Every part of your body needs a particular type of clothing all of which contribute to your general safety and comfort whiles on the mountains.
 We recommended the right kind of attire to wear for the different parts of your body below:

 In general, the upper body attire should allow you to breathe easily and protect you from the wind, water and other malicious elements that you may come across.
 You have many options here, one of the popular ones being the snowboard jacket or ski jacket.
 It is essential that you keep in mind the three layering techniques as mentioned above when dressing your upper body.